Consumer Medicine Information

 - unusual bleeding or bruising under the skin

 - passing less urine than normal

 - liver disease with nausea, vomiting, loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and eyes and dark coloured urine

 - decrease in vision or pain in your eyes

-The above side effects are rare, but may be serious.
+The above side effects are rare or very rare, but may be serious.
 You may need urgent medical attention.

 Tell your doctor if you notice anything else that is making you feel unwell.
 Some people may get other side effects of Co-Diovan.